 4. Investor-friendly regulations

-The newly introduced IFICI+ tax regime further boosts Portugal’s appeal.
+The IFICI+ tax regime further boosts Portugal’s appeal.
 It offers a 20% flat income tax for eligible individuals, and in some cases, 0% tax on capital gains and dividends — incentives that can last up to 10 years.

 5. Mild climate and stunning natural beauty